Audio-WestlakeU/SAR-SSL/README.md

 # Spatial-Acoustic-Representation-Learning
-A python implementation of “Self-Supervised Spatial Acoustic Representation Learning with Multi-Channel Audio Conformer”
+A python implementation of “Self-Supervised Learning of Spatial Acoustic Representation with Cross-Channel Signal Reconstruction and Multi-Channel Conformer”